Published on November 25, 2025

-One of the biggest myths about Medicare is that all Medigap plans are the same, no matter where you live.
-If you’ve talked to friends or family in other states, you’ve probably heard them mention plans that simply don’t exist here.
-Wisconsin does things its own way, with a unique structure designed for clarity and flexibility.
-Believing that national advice applies here can lead to confusion and costly mistakes.
+Getting advice on Medicare from friends in other states?
+Be careful.
+You’ve likely heard them talk about plans that simply don’t exist here in Wisconsin.
+That’s because our state does things its own way, with a unique structure for Medigap coverage.
+While it’s designed for clarity, following national advice can lead to confusion and costly mistakes.
 We’re here to clear things up.
-This article will debunk the common myths and explain the specific rules for Wisconsin Medicare supplements, so you can make your decision based on facts, not misunderstandings.
+This guide breaks down the specific rules for Wisconsin Medigap plans so you can understand how a Wisconsin Medicare supplement works with your Wisconsin Medicare and make a decision based on facts, not misunderstandings.

 Key Takeaways